Grinderofl/GenericSearch/README.md

 }
 ```

-AutoMapper can be used to greatly simplify creating the projection:
+AutoMapper can be used to simplify projection mapping:

 ```c#
 public class CustomerMappingProfile : Profile